-In this paper we address the problem of estimating the marking of a Petri net (PN) whose set of transitions is partitioned in two sets: observable transitions whose firing can be detected by an external observer, and unobservable transitions, i.e., transitions labeled with the empty string ε whose firing cannot be detected.
+In this paper we address the problem of estimating the marking of a Petri net (PN) whose set of transitions is partitioned in two sets: observable transitions whose firing can be detected by an external observer, and unobservable transitions, i.e., transitions labeled with the empty string $\varepsilon$ whose firing cannot be detected [2].

+Published as: A. Giua, C. Seatzu, D. Corona, "Marking estimation of Petri nets with silent transitions," IEEE Trans. on Automatic Control, Vol. 52, No. 9, pp. 1695-1699, September 2007.
 This is a fundamental issue in theoretical computer science within the framework of nondeterministic language generators.
 In fact, in this context, the behaviour of a discrete event system (DES) is modeled by a language: the event set E is viewed as an alphabet, and a sequence of events from this alphabet forms a word (or a string) of events, that describes a particular evolution of the system.
-The state observer of a DES aims to provide an estimate of the system state based on the observation of the word of events.
+The state observer of a DES aims at providing an estimate of the system state based on the observation of the word of events.
 The initial state is usually assumed to be known but, on the contrary, it may be the case that the system dynamics is not perfectly known in the sense that it may be nondeterministic.